Kunvald: Etymology

 The German name Kunwald means "Kun's forest".
-The Czech name is a transcription of the German one.
+The Czech name is a transcription of the German name.

 Geography

 Kunvald is located about 18 km northeast of Ústí nad Orlicí and 52 km east of Pardubice.
 It lies in the Orlické Foothills.
 The highest point of the municipal territory is the Homole hill at 653 m above sea level.
-The brook Horský potok flows through the market town.
+The stream Horský potok flows through the market town.

 History

 The first written mention of Kunvald is from 1363.
 It was founded in the second half of the 13th century.

 The Moravian Church was founded in Kunvald in "Na Sboru" House in 1457, when followers of the reformator Gregory the Patriarch found refuge on the estate of King George of Poděbrady.